 To let you know how jigsaw functions, here we will share with you the mechanism.

 A jigsaw comes with a powerful motor that works to turn a shaft.
 The engine is usually connected with a set of off-centered eccentric gears.
 These are in the up’s control and down motion of the blade.
-Due to this reason, you can cut any material back and forth (as it is in a sewing machine) by a jigsaw with no difficulty.
+Due to this reason, you can cut any material back and forth (as it is in a sewing machine) with a jigsaw with no difficulty. learn & earn

 Most of the jigsaws feature speed dial that you can change as required.
 You can set as low as 0 and as high as 3200 strokes per minute (SPM) speed.

 When you work with woods, you need to use the higher speed settings.
 On the other hand, when you go for cutting plastic, metal, ceramic, or other materials, you should choose from lower-speed settings.
 However, some manufacturers are manufacture woodworking jigsaw that is made to work best for woods.